-Bit Description

-31:08 Reserved

-Dataset Management (DSM): This field indicates attributes for the dataset that the LBA(s) being read are associated with.

-Bits Attribute Definition

-07 Incompressible blocks indicated. compression is pro
+Bit Description 31:08 Reserved Dataset Management (DSM): This field indicates attributes for the dataset that the LBA(s) being read are associated with.
+Bits Attribute Definition 07 Incompressible If set to '1', then data is not compressible for the logical blocks indicated.
+If cleared to '0', then no information on compression is provided.
 06 Sequential Request If set to '1', then this command is part of a sequential write that includes multiple Write commands.
 If cleared to '0', then no information on sequential access is provided.

-Value Definition

-05:04 Access 00b None.
+Value Definition 05:04 Access Latency 00b None.
 No latency information provided.

-Latency 01b Idle.
+01b Idle.
 Longer latency acceptable.
 10b Normal.
 Typical latency.

-11b Low.
+07.00 11b Low.
 Smallest possible latency.

-07:00 Value Definition

-0000b No frequency information provided.

-Access Frequency 0001b Typical number of reads and writes expected for this LBA range.
+07:00 3:00 Access Frequency Value Definition 0000b No frequency information provided.
+0001b Typical number of reads and writes expected for this LBA range.
 0010b Infrequent writes and infrequent reads to the LBA range indicated.
 03:00 0011b Infrequent writes and frequent reads to the LBA range indicated.
 0100b Frequent writes and infrequent reads to the LBA range indicated.
 0101b Frequent writes and frequent reads to the LBA range indicated.
 0110b One time write.
 E.g. command is due to virus scan, backup, file copy, or archive.
 0111b - 1111b Reserved

-·